AlmaLinux/alma-sbom/README.md

 Note that you have to either provide a _build-id_ or an _rpm-package-hash_

-### Creating an SBOM of a Build
+### Creating an SBOM of a Build in JSON format

-`python sbom_generator.py --output-file sbom_build.json --sbom-type cyclonedx --file-format json --build-id 149`
+`python alma_sbom.py --sbom-type cyclonedx --file-format json --build-id 4372`

-### Creating an SBOM of a package
+### Creating an SBOM of a package in XML format

-`python sbom_generator.py --output-file sbom_package.json --sbom-type cyclonedx --file-format json --rpm-package-hash 0843129730468c4c4a17f050be3edf1449ffddc4c6be9459f54fc544d45cc257`
+`python alma_sbom.py --sbom-type cyclonedx --file-format xml --rpm-package-hash b00d871e204ca8cbcae72c37c53ab984fdadc3846c91fb35c315335adfe0699b`

 ## Contributing to Alma SBOM